az-digital/az_quickstart/CONTRIBUTING.md

 ### Configuration Management and Database Updates

-Many times the issue of how or when to make a database update or rely on config updates comes up.
+Many times the issue of how or when to make a database update, or whether to simply rely on configuration file changes when adding or changing quickstart functionality comes up.
 #### Context
-`az-digital/az_quickstart` is a drupal distribution that is used in many environments and with differing philosophies about how to make changes to quickstart provided features on live sites.
+`az-digital/az_quickstart` is a drupal distribution that is hosted on many different environments by a multitude of teams with differing philosophies on change management when it comes to their Quickstart websites.
+This means that the Arizona Digital team should use the following guidelines when making changes to the Quickstart codebase.

-#### When to make a database update in your code change.
+#### When to make a database update as part of your change pull request.
 If your code change:
--  Adds a new setting that never existed before
+-  Adds a new setting that never existed before.
--  It would be best if the new setting is immediately set to the default
+-  It would be best if the new setting is immediately set to the default regardless of downstream decisions.
 -  Replaces an existing setting and has a new key name.

-#### When to rely on just a config file change.
+#### When to rely on just a configuration yaml file change.
 If your code change:
-- Adds another option to an existing setting
+- Adds another option to an existing setting and doesn't need to be selected by default.
-- Changes an existing setting, but doesn't have breaking implications
+- Changes an existing setting, but doesn't have breaking implications if configuration updates aren't applied right away downstream.
-- Won't be a future problem if not applied immediately